ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SNMP_Eng.md

 ##### Answer

-Verify that Altibase is running.
+If the entire ALTIBASE MIB is not output, verify if Altibase is running.